In this episode of Pray the Word on 1 Corinthians 6:13, David Platt reminds us that we need God’s grace to fight against sexual immorality.

 The whole picture here is the body’s not meant for that.
 The body’s not meant for that, but for the Lord and the Lord for the body.
 So picture that.
 So the body is for the Lord.
 That changes the way you view your body and how you use your body.
 How I use my body.
 Like, okay, everything I do in my body should be for him, for him.
 How do I bring the most glory to him with my body?
 That has implications in all kinds of ways and particularly here in sexuality, in First Corinthians Chapter Six.

 Well, yes, but don’t miss it.
 This is for our good.
 God is for our body, is for your body.
 He desires good for your body.
-That’s what I love about the last part of First Corinthians Chapter Six Verse 13 is God is saying I’m for your body.
+That’s what I love about the last part of 1 Corinthians 6:13 is God is saying I’m for your body.
 I’m not against your body.
 I’m not trying to make you miserable.
 I am for your body.
 I’ve designed your body.
-I know your body better than you do.
-I know how you can be fulfilled.
+I know your body better than you do and I know how you can be fulfilled.
 I know how your body and your heart and your mind work together.
-I know how life to the full can happen for you and trust my word, I’m for your body.
+And I know how life to the full can happen for you and trust my word, I’m for your body.

 So when we live in accordance with God’s word, when we flee sexual immorality, then what we’re doing is we’re saying, I trust you, God.
 I trust you with my body.
 It’s for you and I trust that you are for me.
 Oh God help us to believe that.
 I just think so much sexual temptation, so much sexual immorality in our lives, relationships would be totally avoided if we trusted that you were for our body.
 If we believed that your design for our body was better than our desires for our body, sometimes and our thoughts about how our bodies should be used.

 God, please help us to trust that you are for our body.
 Help us to trust your goodness, that when you give commands to us, they’re for our good, not for our bad, not for our restriction, but for our enjoyment.
-So in this, knowing you are for our body, help us to live with our bodies for you.
+In this, knowing you are for our body, help us to live with our bodies for you.
 So many different applications of this and so many different lives and so many different situations just we pray, we pray to you to help us to believe you’re for our body and to live with our body for you.
-In Jesus name we pray.
+In Jesus’ name, we pray.
 Amen.